edhendoschem/UoL_Photonics/Tutorials/Python/TCP-IP and Bluetooth communication/TCP-IP and bluetooth communication.md

 Now let's say we have a datalog with some measurements being continuously updated, we want to send that data as it is being written to our 'server' computer for processing and/or storage.
 We could try opening the file and then setting an endless loop to send the data, however this approach has two problems:

 First, the file opened will be a copy of the file being updated by whatever measurement program we're interested in.
 This means, it will contain all the lines up to the point the 'open' command was executed.
 Any new lines written after that will not be included.

 Second, even if we create an endless loop to constantly reopen the file to obtain the new data being written, we will eventually run out of memory as the file gets progressively larger, not to mention that opening the file will become progressively slower.

-To deal with this problem we need to use a generator, a function that returns an iterator.
+To deal with these problems we need to use a generator, a function that returns an iterator.
 The main characteristic of iterators is that they are only 'aware' of the current element and store no previous elements, which makes their memory usage small and constant.
 We can explicitly call the next element on an iterator using the 'next(iterator_name_here)' function or implicitly by using a 'for' loop.
 In order to define a function that returns an iterator we need to